The Scatty Mum

 • Rub flour all over your rolling pin, this will help the dough not to stick to the rolling pin when rolling out the dough.

-• To make a naan shape with the dough, roll it into a ball and flatten a little with your hand.
+• To make a naan shape with the dough, roll the mixture into a ball and flatten it a little with your hand.
 Squeeze the sides of one end in with your hands, so the shape looks like a teardrop, then roll out!

 🥡 How To Store

-These gluten free naan breads taste best when eaten fresh and warm, straight from the pan and drenched in that lovely melted dairy free butter!
+These gluten-free naan breads taste divine when eaten fresh and warm, straight from the pan and drenched in lovely melted dairy free butter!

 🍴 Serving Suggestions